Blackjacx/WWDC/README.md

 # WWDC 2019 Session Notes

-Usually it is much faster to read through some bulet points instead of watching a 50 min session video.
+Usually it is much faster to read through some bullet points instead of watching a 50 min session video.
 Then if you find something interesting you can still watch it.

 Feel free to submit a `PR` if I got something wrong or you have an improvement suggestion.